A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Related work

-In the following we review existing graph kernels based on explicit or implicit computation.
+Many real-world graphs have continuous attributes such as real-valued vectors attached to their vertices and edges.
+For example, the vertices of a molecular graph may be annotated by the physical and chemical properties of the atoms they represent.
+The kernels based on counting co-occurrences described above, however, consider two substructures as identical if they match exactly, structure-wise as well as attribute-wise, and as completely different otherwise.
+For attributed graphs it is desirable to compare annotations by more complex similarity measures such as the Gaussian RBF kernel.
+The kernels discussed in the following allow user-defined kernels for the comparison of vertex and edge attributes.
+Moreover, they compare graphs in a way that takes the interplay between structure and attributes into account and are therefore suitable for graphs with continuous attributes.

+\emph{Random walk kernels} add up a score for all pairs of walks that two graphs have in common, whereas vertex and edge attributes encountered on walks can be compared by user-specified kernels.
 For random walk kernels implicit computation schemes based on product graphs have been proposed.
 The product graph $G_{\times}$ has a vertex for each pair of vertices in the original graphs.
-Two vertices in the product graph are neighbors if the corresponding vertices in the original graphs were both neighbors as well.
+Two vertices in the product graph are neighbors if the corresponding vertices in the original graphs are both neighbors as well.
 Product graphs have some nice properties making them suitable for the computation of graph kernels.
 First, the adjacency matrix $A_{\times}$ of a product graph is the Kronecker product of the adjacency matrices $A$ and $A'$ of the original graphs, i.e., $A_{\times} = A \otimes A'$, same holds for the weight matrix $W_{\times}$ when employing an edge kernel.
-Further, there is a one-to-one correspondence between walks on the product graph and simultaneous walks on the original graphs, cf.~\citep{Gaertner2003}.
-The \emph{random walk kernel} introduced by~\citet{Vishwanathan2010} is now given by $K(G,H) = \sum_{l=0}^{\infty} \mu_l q^\tp_\times W^l_\times p_\times, \notag$ where $p_\times$ and $q_\times$ are starting and stopping probability distributions and $\mu_l$ coefficients such that the sum converges.
-Several variations of the random walk kernel have been introduced in the literature.
-Instead of considering weights or probabilities, the geometric random walk kernel introduced by \citet{Gaertner2003} counts the number of matching walks.
-Other variants of random walk kernels have been proposed, cf.~\citep{Kashima2003,Mah'e2004,Borgwardt2005a,Harchaoui2007,Kang2012}.
-See also~\citep{Sug+2015} for some recent theoretical results on random walk kernels.
-Another substructure used to measure the similarity among graphs are shortest paths. \citet{Borgwardt2005} proposed the \emph{shortest-path kernel}, which compares two graphs based on vertex pairs with similar shortest-path lengths.
-The \emph{GraphHopper kernel} compares the vertices encountered while hopping along shortest paths \citep{Feragen2013}.
-The above mentioned approaches support graphs with continuous attributes, further kernels for this application exist~\citep{Ors+2015,Su+2016}.
-Also computed via a product graph, the \emph{subgraph matching kernel} compares subgraphs of small size allowing to rate mappings between them according to vertex and edge kernels~\citep{Kriege2012}.
+Further, there is a one-to-one correspondence between walks on the product graph and simultaneous walks on the original graphs~\citep{Gaertner2003}.
+The \emph{random walk kernel} introduced by~\citet{Vishwanathan2010} is now given by